Clinical UM Guideline

 The adenoid, also known as a pharyngeal tonsil or nasopharyngeal tonsil, is a mass of lymphatic tissue situated at the back of the nasal cavity, in the roof of the nasopharynx, where the nose blends into the throat.
 It is a part of the lymphatic system, which plays a function in combating infections in the body.
 Additionally, the adenoids may also act as reservoirs for bacterial infections, contributing to recurrent infections of the sinuses, throat (pharyngitis), or middle ear.

-Adenoidectomy has been widely accepted and proven to be an effective treatment for children with medically-refractory chronic adenoiditis with rhinorrhea or chronic rhinosinusitis, recurrent acute otitis media, and obstructive adenoid hypertrophy resulting in obstructive sleep apnea (Lieberthal, 2013; Marcus, 2012; Petcu, 2013).
+Adenoidectomy has been widely accepted and proven to be an effective treatment for children with medically-refractory chronic adenoiditis with rhinorrhea or chronic rhinosinusitis, otitis media with effusion, and obstructive adenoid hypertrophy resulting in obstructive sleep apnea (Lieberthal, 2013; Marcus, 2012; Petcu, 2013).

-The use of adenoidectomy for the treatment of otits media (OM), either acute or with effusion, has been a focus of investigation for many years.
+The use of adenoidectomy for the treatment of otits media (OM), either acute (AOM) or with effusion (OME), has been a focus of investigation for many years.
 One area of concern is the use of this procedure, with or without the use of tympanostomy tubes, in the treatment of OM in children under 4 years of age.
-Several large well-designed randomized controlled trials (RCTs) have been conducted, with the findings regarding benefit mixed between none and only small benefits reported.
+Several large, well-designed randomized controlled trials (RCTs) have published a mix between no benefit and only small benefits reported.
 Of the studies reporting no benefit, the use of tympanostomy tubes was included in the study protocol (Casselbrant, 2009; Hammaren, 2005; Koivunen, 2004; Mattila, 2003).
 The studies that did report some benefit, tympanostomy tubes were used in two (Kujala, 2012; MRC, 2012), but not in a third (Paradise, 1999).